OAhlke1/ring-of-fire/README.md

 # Ring of fire

-This is the the repository for my portfolio.
+This is the the repository for my Ring-Of-Fire game.

+Ring-of-Fire ijs a drinking-game in which every player needs to take a card and then must do what the rules for the card say.#
+And also has to drink!

+Cheers!

 ## Authors